Madadog/foam-synth/README.md

 The oscillators modulate each other via a 6x5 matrix, where every oscillator is connected to every other one (excluding itself, since feedback is a separate control with a greater range).
 It is possible to create cross-oscillator feedback loops (e.g. Osc1 and Osc2 both modulate each other) but they don't typically sound that good (not that I'm stopping you).
 The matrix is implemented by enforcing a 1-sample delay between oscillators.

-There is also a multimode filter (Simper SVF) on each voice, which can be controlled via an ADSR envelope.
+There is also a polyphonic multimode filter (Simper SVF), controllable via an ADSR envelope.

 Technically this is a PM synth, but the terms PM/FM are often used interchangeably.
-If you want a true FM synth, try setting it up in [Cardinal](https://github.com/DISTRHO/Cardinal).
+If you want a classic modular-style (exponential-pitch) FM synth, it can be set up in [Cardinal](https://github.com/DISTRHO/Cardinal) (though it sounds metallic and is difficult to tune).

 ## Why